A Witchy Halloween at Ormesby Hall this October half term

 Kirkletham Owl Center will be in the garden on Tuesday 30 October and accompanying them will be an array of creepy crawlies.
 So test your courage and meet a snake, perhaps a tarantula or giant cockroach.

-Listen to the witch tell you some spooky stories, preparing you for Halloween night, try not to be afraid.
+Listen to the witch on Wednesday 31 October, 11am - 2pm tell you some spooky stories, preparing you for Halloween night, try not to be afraid.

-As October half term comes to a close; come dressed to scare and join the Hex Parade at 3pm in the house on Sunday 4 November.
-Before this meeting of terrifying youngsters you can add to your costume by making a frightening mask in the family room.
+Come dressed to scare on Halloween (Wednesday 31 October) and join the Hex Parade at 3pm in the house.
+Before this meeting of terrifying youngsters you can add to your costume by making a frightening mask in the new family room.

 A spooky treat